trimstray/test-your-sysadmin-skills/README.md

 Usually people start to edit `/etc/security/limits.conf` file, but forget that this file only apply to the actively logged in users through the PAM system.

+If you are using systemd to run your postgresql service, limits.conf are not applied, you need to adjust the limits in a service file: `LimitNOFILE=500000`

 </details>

 <details>